 Today is a very special day in India.
-It is known as MahaShivratri, a grand night when Lord Shiva, the first ever Yogi (Adi-yogi) married his consort Goddess Parvati.
+It is known as MahaShivratri, a grand night when Lord Shiva, the first-ever Yogi (Adi-yogi) married his consort, Goddess Parvati.
 Shiva is considered the owner of the universe in Hindu belief, but he is a yogi with no possessions.
-It is ironical that I chose to write down my thoughts on owning a dream home on this day.
+It is ironic that I chose to write down my thoughts on owning a dream home on this day.

-A few days ago my very dear friend, Sanjeev Kathuria, asked me to write a blog on real estate sector and the current financial crisis around residential real estate sector.
-I was hesitant to write anything about it as there are enough experts, more qualified than me, more in touch with the numbers.
+A few days ago my very dear friend, Sanjeev Kathuria, asked me to write a blog on the real estate sector and the current financial crisis around the residential real estate sector.
+I was hesitant to write anything about it as there are enough experts, more qualified than me, and more in touch with the numbers.

 The fear of commitment

 A person has many fears namely fear of loss, fear of rejection, and fear of death being principal fears.
 However, there is a new fear that has come about in the modern-day age, *the fear of commitment*.

 Commitment to buying your own home has a direct relationship with a commitment to your job, employer, and relationships.
 It just becomes part of our second nature.

 Philosophers had propounded that this world was a small place and before experiencing this truth, our youth found its tangible evidence in a 6*2 inch screen.
 The world is a small place that was supposed to be like a Zen moment but we handed it to them on their birthdays, gift-wrapped.
 Yes, a Smartphone.